roye52371/Animation3D/README.md

 # EngineForAnimationCourse
 Graphic Engine based on Libigl

-For compiling:
+# For compiling:
 1. Clone or download the project
 2. Download Cmake from the link in the site
 3. Run Cmake gui. choose the project folder and destination folder for the cpp project files. choose after pressing configure choose compiler (VS2019 for example).
 After finish configuration successfully, press configure again and after it finishes press generate.
 4. If everything pass successfully got to the destination folder and launch the project.
 5. Copy configuration.txt from tutorial/sandBox to build/tutorial/sandBox sandBox as a startup project and compile the project (it could take few mineutes);

+# Snake 3D Project

-About our project:
+# About our project:
 We made the 3D snake skinning and motion in game space-using the main keys: up, down, left, right.
 We also implemented two points of view –
 First, is a static top view(regular view).
 Second, is from head of the snake(moves dynamically with the snake movement).